aibelbin/notes_s5/Data Science/MOD 5.md

 ## Confusion Matrix

 Confusion matrix is table drawn from a dataset where true values are known, it is used to evaluate the performance of  model

+## Ensemble learning

+The type of machine learning where multiple weak models are put together to get a perfomative model is known as ensemble learning

+### Multiclass classification problem

+Let there be n class labels C1 , C2 , . . . , Cn .
+Let x be a test instance and let there be L base
+learners.
+Here also, each of the base learners will assign a class label to x and when a class label is assigned a label, the label gets a vote.
+In the voting scheme, the class label which gets the maximum number of votes is assigned to x.

+### Regression

+#### Voting
+Combine the prediction from multiple models

+#### Bagging

+This is the type of model training where the model is trained on different samples of the same dataset, this is using bootstrapping, different subsets of the same dataset

+#### Boosting

+this is the type of learning where the new model focuses on the errors of the previous model and focussing on correcting the previous errors

+#### Random forest

+A group of decision trees are put together and their outputs are put together to get a final output, this is how random forest works The subset for each decision tree is by creating samples of data with replacement. (bootstrapping)